Skip Navigation

 Communities may apply for multiple CDBG categories, but only one application may be submitted from a major category.
 Major categories include: Large and Small Community Facilities, Blueprint to Build, Regional Water Implementation, and Water and Sewer Infrastructure.
 For example, a city cannot apply for both a Large and Small Community Facilities project.
 However, a city can submit applications for both a Housing Rehabilitation and a Community Facilities: Large Grants project.

-What is the public hearing process?
+What are the public hearing requirements?

-First Public Hearing: Must be held at least 15 days before the CDBG application is submitted, and no earlier than 120 days.
-The purpose of the hearing is to inform citizens about the proposed project, including its location, total cost, activities, and beneficiaries.
+The purpose of the initial public hearing is to inform citizens about the proposed project, including its location, total cost, activities, and beneficiaries.
 Community members must be given a chance to suggest other project ideas and share their input, and the local governing body should carefully consider this feedback before submitting the application.
+The initial public hearing must be held at least 15 FULL days before the CDBG application is submitted, and no earlier than 120 days.
 The total project funding and CDBG amount requested must match what appears in the public hearing notice.

 Is an environmental review always required?